Athenic AI Docs

 Query an existing project

-The Athenic AI API uses API keys to authenticate requests.
-You can view your API keys on your teams settings page.
+The API uses an API key to authenticate requests.
+You can view your API key in your team settings.
 Projects must be created in the application before querying.
-This API request will generate valid SQL given an input question / phrase, and the ID of the project to use.
+This API request will generate a SQL query given an input question.

 Headers